durban/choam/README.md

 ## Software Transactional Memory (STM) [_work in progress_]

-As noted [below](#related-work), `Rxn` is not a full-featured STM implementation (notably, it lacks Haskell-style "modular blocking").
+As noted [below](#related-work), `Rxn` is not a full-featured STM implementation (notably, it lacks condition synchronization).
 However, the `dev.tauri.choam.stm` package contains a full-blown STM, built on top of `Rxn`.
-For now, this package is experimental (i.e., no backwards compatibility), and also lacks some basic features, but it _does_ have modular blocking (`Txn.retry` and `Txn#orElse`).
+For now, this package is experimental (i.e., no backwards compatibility), and also lacks some basic features, but it _does_ have condition synhronization (see `Txn.retry` and `Txn#orElse`).

 ## Modules